-1. Demonstrate an in-depth understanding of contemporary development issues and their historical and geographical dimensions.
+1. Identify contemporary development issues and their historical and geographical dimensions.

-4. Demonstrate a range of skills and methods for analysing and communicating development issues and for critically interrogating development measures, indicators, reports and policies.
+4. Apply a range of skills and methods for analysing and communicating development issues and for critically interrogating development measures, indicators, reports and policies.
 These skills and methods (including seminar presentation skills, report and essay writing, critical analysis, evaluation and synthesis of data) are transferable to other courses and employment areas.